 My Studio Suite with a King Bed was very spacious.
 The bed was comfortable and had power outlets on either sed of the bed.
 There were different lighting options in the “Bedroom”.
 You could either use one of the two lights right next to the bed.
 They are great for reading.
 The second option would be using the dimmed indirect lighting, which is located on top of the bed.
 Best for watching a movie and not getting reflections on the screen.

 The bathroom was huge and I liked the shower.
 You can close the room with a sliding door.

-The ground level features the breakfast area, a small bar and an area to hang out and relax.
-Breakfast starts at 6:30 am weekdays and 7:00 am during weekends.
+The ground level features the breakfast area, a small bar, and an area to hang out and relax.
+Breakfast starts at 6:30 am on weekdays and 7:00 am during weekends.
 There is a huge selection of breakfast items and kids will love the special feature of this hotel.
 They have Nutella.
-Man did I missed Nutella.
-Didn’t had any in month and really made use of that option here.
-Look down below the milk dispenser, there are two refrigerators with yoghurts.
+Oh man did I miss Nutella.
+Didn’t have any in a month and really made use of that option here.
+Look down below the milk dispenser, there are two refrigerators with yogurts.
 They are easy to miss.
 The small bar next to the lobby has some small bites to eat but no real meal.

 Adjacent from the check-in counter is the business area with PCs and printers.
 Dry-Cleaning is offered six days a week from Monday to Saturday.

-Besides the Disneyland and Convention Center you will find a ton of restaurants and bars in the near vincinity and in walking distance.
+Besides the Disneyland and Convention Center, you will find a ton of restaurants and bars in the near vicinity and in walking distance.
 The Anaheim Garden Walk is located just one block east of the hotel on Katella Ave.
 This is a great area for shopping and dining.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com